Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Discussion: why not other ways?

-This equation suggests that the marginal change in the payoffs affects the aggregate gross gains via two ways.
-First, it directly changes the realized individual gross gain $\breve\pi_{a\ast}(\cA'_a)$ by $\Delta\breve\pi_{a\ast}(\cA'_a)$ for each agent who chooses to switch the action.
-As $x_a \P_{\cA a}(\cA'_a) Q_-(\breve\pi_{a\ast}(\cA'_a))$ is the mass (rate) of those switching agents (per unit time) among those who have been taking $a$, the first summation in the second line represents this direct effect.
-Since those switches aggregate to the transition of the action distribution $\Delta\x\in\V[\bpi](\x)$, this is indeed $\Delta\x\cdot\Delta\bpi$.
-When the game $\F$ is embedded to the evolutionary dynamic, static stability of $\F$ requires $\Delta\bpi=D\F(\x)\Delta\x$ to be negatively correlated with $\Delta\x$; hence, the first term is negative.
+To calculate a net gain, we need switching cost $q$.
+One may think it artificial.
+Why can't we simply use gross gains?
+The first and obvious reason is that a zero gross gain may not imply a rest point of a dynamic.
+It is the case when there is a positive lower bound of switching costs so $Q(\bar q)=0$ with some $\bar q>0$.\footnote{Deterministic (non-zero) switching costs are considered in \cite{Norman09GEB_RapidEvol,Norman10ThDc_CycleEqmEvol} on stochastic evolution and in \cite{LipmanWang00JET_SwitchCostFrequentRepeat,LipmanWang09GEB_SwitchInfRepeat} on repeated games.} Then, \Cref{assmp:qSupp} is violated and there are non-equilibrium rest points, i.e, $\NE(\F) \subsetneq \RP(\V^\F)$.
+The aggregate gross gain is defined as\footnote{Rigorously speaking, Lipschitz continuity is needed to use $\Gamma^\F$ as a Lyapunov function; see \Cref{thm:Lyapunov_DI} in \Cref{apdx:DynMath}.
+It is retained by replacing $Q$ with $Q_-$.
+Rigorous and extensive study of $\Gamma^\F$ was done in an older working paper version (Sec.
+6.1) of the present paper, available at \url{https://arxiv.org/pdf/1805.04898v4.pdf}.}

+This attains zero if and only if $\x\in\Delta^\cA(b_\ast(\bpi))$; thus, given game $\F$, $\Gamma^\F$ attains zero at Nash equilibria but not a non-equilibrium rest points.
+Yet, the net gain works since it does not need \Cref{assmp:qSupp} to have $\RP(\V^\F)={G^\F}^{-1}(0)$ as in property \Cref{prop:GZero}.

+Second, even if a dynamic satisfies \Cref{assmp:qSupp}, the gross gain does not provide a close link between static and dynamic stability unlike the net gain.
+Compare the following with property \ref{prop:GDpi}.

-Second, $\Delta\bpi$ changes the conditional switching rate $Q_-(\breve\pi_{a\ast}(\cA'_a))$ by $Q_-'(\breve\pi_{a\ast}(\cA'_a))\Delta\breve\pi_{a\ast}(\cA'_a)$.
-This reflects the changes in switching decisions for marginal agents who are on the threshold between choosing to switch and not.
-By changing from no switch to switch, each one of such marginal agents adds the individual gross gain $\breve\pi_{a\ast}(\cA'_a)$ to the aggregate gross gain $\Gamma$; it is the second term.
-Notice that $\breve\pi_{a\ast}(\cA'_a)$ may be significantly (not marginally) positive even for those marginal agents, since the \textit{gross} gain does not count switching costs; it is not an exact determinant for switching decision unlike the net gain.
+The first term is equal to $\Delta\x\cdot\Delta\bpi$ with $\Delta\x\in\V(\x,\bpi)$, same as property \ref{prop:GDpi}.
+To understand the second term, observe that a change in payoff vector by $\Delta\bpi$. causes a change in the conditional switching rate $Q(\breve\pi_{a\ast}(\prA))$ by $Q'(\breve\pi_{a\ast}(\prA))\Delta\breve\pi_{a\ast}(\prA)$.
+This reflects the changes in switching decisions for agents who are on the margin between choosing to switch and not.
+By changing from no switch to switch, each one of such marginal agents adds the individual gross gain $\breve\pi_{a\ast}(\prA)$ to the aggregate gross gain $\Gamma$.
+Notice that $\breve\pi_{a\ast}(\prA)$ may be significantly (not marginally) positive even for those marginal agents, since the \textit{gross} gain is not an exact determinant for switching decision unlike the net gain.
+Because of this, the gross gain may not decrease even under a fully rationalizable dynamic in a strictly stable game; see \Cref{exmp:RPS} in \Cref{apdx:dis}.
+Thus, the direction of the change in $\Gamma^\F$ depends on specifications of dynamics such as $Q'$ beyond cost-benefit rationalizability.